-The reliability standards developed by the North American Electric Reliability Corporation (NERC) are another major area of regulatory compliance.
+The Reliability Standards developed by the North American Electric Reliability Corporation (NERC) are another major area of regulatory compliance.
 NERC oversees and regulates the reliability of the electric system in North America.
-NERC Reliability Standards define the reliability requirements for planning and operating the North American bulk power system.
-The standards apply to all users, owners and operators of the bulk power system and focus on performance, risk management, and system capabilities.
+NERC Reliability Standards define the reliability requirements for planning and operating the North American bulk power system (BPS).
+The standards apply to all users, owners and operators of the BPS and focus on performance, risk management, and system capabilities.